bmrf/tron/README.md

   set EULA_ACCEPTED=no
   ```

-- To have Tron send an email report when finished, change this to `yes`:
+- To have Tron send an email report when finished, change this to `yes` (requires you to configure `SwithMailSettings.xml` with your SMTP info):
   ```
   set EMAIL_REPORT=no
   ```